bluegreen-labs/skylight/README.md

 published in Table A of Janiczek and DeYoung (1987), as such all original limitations remain (see below).

+## How to cite this package in your article

+> Koen Hufkens.
+(2022). bluegreen-labs/skylight: skylight: A Simple Sky Illuminance Model.
+Zenodo. <https://doi.org/10.5281/zenodo.7222045>, in addition reference the original work by Janiczek and DeYoung (1987, see below)

 ## Limitations

 The sky illuminance model by Janiczek and DeYoung (1987) in `skylight` has some limitations: